Paninaro: History

 In the early 1980s the areas of Milan were frequented by groups of young people with their own rules and styles, such as metalheads or goths.
 Within this context, a group was established, which consisted predominantly of youngsters, who met at the local area of Piazza San Babila.
 This group defined its own vocabulary and created a trend based on the ostentation of very expensive designer garments.
 At the same time the fashion industry, having identified the new style, began to provide conforming garments and accessories at affordable prices.
 This phenomenon evolved initially in the sandwich bars and fast food restaurants of the center of Milan, then having spread throughout Italy, also spread abroad.
 The meeting places, sandwich shops and fast food restaurants, where quick meals could be eaten, therefore also determined their name.

 The term derives, more specifically, from a bar in Milan, the Al panino bar, the usual haunt of the first group of paninari, a group of boys who had coded their own jargon and their own clothing, based fundamentally on certain items of clothing and accessories of famous Italian or foreign brands.
 The phenomenon was born in the early eighties as an expression of the wave of reflux and disengagement that followed the turbulent and politicized previous decade.
-It rejected every form of social commitment and focussed on enjoying life without too many worries, conforming to the models of the American cinema of the period and to the advice of the commercials. advertising broadcast by commercial television stations in accordance with Reagan's hedonism.
+It rejected every form of social commitment and focused on enjoying life without too many worries, conforming to the models of American-style consumer capitalism as disseminated through television commercials and Hollywood movies.
 The new values that were affirmed are: "to function, to show that you are worthy, have a perfect body and image, be fashionable, make a career."
 Curiously, however, the paninari did not wear the typical clothing of American yuppies, the young in career, but typical clothing of the American working class such as Timberland boots, Levi's jeans, checkered shirts, boots and belts typical of woodcutters, but all strictly branded and very expensive.

 The female counterpart of the paninaro was called a sfitinzia or squinzia which, according to the dictionaries, can be defined as a girl with a smirk, not very intelligent, flirtatious, often in fashion but according to the original meaning of 1986, written by Lina Sotis, who is a communist columnist, the squinzia is "The most widespread female category of the moment.
 They all had an imprinting, the television show of the second evening shows, clothes, tones of voice, lengths, courtships and stiletto heels: in the squinzia everything, except the brain, is exaggerated.
 The squinzia is the one that would like to catch more and pecks less, it is the eternal turkey and never taken."